 SWOT stands for strengths, weaknesses, opportunities, and threats.
-SWOT analysis focuses on your company's or business's strengths, weaknesses, opportunities, and threats.
+A SWOT analysis focuses on your company's or business's strengths, weaknesses, opportunities, and threats.
 Your data can help you improve your marketing strategies and can lead to a better analysis of your business.
 You can make your own detailed SWOT analysis and personal SWOT analysis.
-SWOT analysis is not limited to your company alone, you can also perform a SWOT competitor analysis.
+SWOT analysis is not limited to your company alone, you can also perform a competitor analysis.

 A SWOT analysis is a way of evaluating your company or business.
 There a number of benefits you can get from making a marketing analysis like you can address your threats and weaknesses, you can benefit from your strengths, and you can develop methods and strategies for your goals.
 However, according to some research, this type of analysis is also limited since you can't prioritize issues or it can generate a lot of information in which you can't choose.
 Regardless of the limitations, you can still make your own SWOT analysis that can improve your company.